 Are Airport Scanners Safe During Pregnancy?

 The backscatter scanners use a low-frequency electromagnetic wave to detect the hidden objects or weapons inside a person’s dress.
-Due to the low-intensity x-ray, the exposure to airport scanner can cause no harm to your growing fetus.
+Due to the low-intensity x-ray, exposure to an airport scanner can cause no harm to your growing fetus.
 The scanner sees through the traveler’s clothing but not the skin.
 Due to the low penetration level of the electromagnetic wave, it can cause no harm to your body.

 The millimeter-wave scanners, too, reflect away from your skin surface and cannot penetrate through it.
 Such waves can cause no harm to both you and your unborn baby.